 However, what to do with all that fruit?

 Here are a few of my favourite recipes:

 - Peach cobbler, my favourite.

-- You know what you can also do with apricots?
+- Do you know what you can also do with apricots?
 Jam.
 The prettiest jam there is.

-I planted an extra couple DOZEN this year.
+I planted an extra couple of DOZEN this year.
 One cannot have enough raspberries and blueberries.
-Thankfully, the wild raspberries are popping up naturally all over our homestead.
+Thankfully, wild raspberries are popping up naturally all over our homestead.

 Have you heard of a guild?
 Since no plants grow without the presence of many other plants and trees, we learn what the best plant relationships are to grow together.